rosazwart/phenopackets-v2-rdf-schema/README.md

 ## 3. Aligning data to JSON file

-The JSON file(s) that show(s) the structure that the YARRRML file will accept and convert correctly to RDF.
+The JSON file(s) show(s) the structure that the YARRRML file will accept and convert correctly to RDF.
 This structure is mainly built upon indexes that link one data field to another.
 This allows for robustness of the RDF conversion whatever SHACL structure has been given.
 Each datafield in the generated JSON file(s) contains a comment to show the user whether the datafield is needed in order to comply to the data model represented by the SHACL files.

 In folder [`phenopacketv2_jsonaligner`](https://github.com/rosazwart/phenopackets-v2-rdf-schema/tree/main/phenopacketv2_jsonaligner) a script can be found that aligns JSON data following the phenopacket version 2 structure to the JSON data structure that is compatible with the generated YARRRML.